ryshoooo/food-me/README.md

 With these values set, the proxy will try to retrieve the field from the UserInfo structure and attempt to perform a user/role impersonation.
 Thus if the connection is successful, the connection will look and feel as an authenticated user/role direct database connection.

+You can find a detailed example at https://github.com/ryshoooo/food-me/tree/main/examples/postgres-keycloak-assume-role.

 ### How do I not get bothered with user database administration?

 The assume user session is great if the user/role already exists in the database.
 If it does not, it just fails to execute.
 Maybe that's fine, failures exist for a reason.
 But, the flow has a requirement of managing users and roles in the database as a separate step.
 Would be nice not to handle that manually.